Democrats decry 'pandemic of pollution' under Trump's EPA

 The EPA's actions have removed “critical protections for public health under the guise of industry relief and economic growth,” Carper added.
 “Under normal circumstances, these rollbacks would be cause for grave concern.
 During the COVID-19 pandemic, they are profoundly irresponsible and cause for alarm.''

+Wheeler shot back: “Sir, your facts are not correct,'' adding that air quality in the United States is ”healthier today than it was three years ago" when Trump took office.

+But according to federal data, air quality had slipped during the first two years of the Trump administration.
+Anecdotal data from this year shows dramatic improvements in air quality worldwide because of lockdowns during the pandemic.
-Sen. John Barrasso, R-Wyo., the environment committee's chair, said the EPA under Wheeler and Trump “has replaced punishing regulations that harmed the coal industry, farmers and ranchers and many small businesses” in Wyoming and across the country.

-Under Trump, the EPA has saved U.S. businesses more than $5 billion in regulatory costs, Barrasso said.
+Sen. John Barrasso, R-Wyo., the committee chairman, said the EPA under Wheeler and Trump “has replaced punishing regulations that harmed the coal industry, farmers and ranchers and many small businesses” in Wyoming and elsewhere.
+He said that Trump's EPA has saved U.S. businesses more than $5 billion in regulatory costs.

+Sen. Dan Sullivan, R-Alaska, asserted that the Obama administration's EPA was run by “lawless public servants” and that actions undertaken by then-Administrator Gina McCarthy “really, really hurt my state.”